Skip to main content

 Proof of entitlement for non-visible (hidden) disabilities

-For applicants applying under the discretionary criteria for non-visible (hidden) disabilities, you will be asked to provide proof of your disability and how it affects you during the course of a journey.
-Please be aware we are unable to contact professionals on your behalf.
+For applicants applying under the discretionary criteria for non-visible (hidden) disabilities such as severe psychological distress or other complex mental health disorders, you will be asked to provide proof of your disability and how it affects you during a journey.

 We need to assess your eligibility for a Blue Badge.
-Anyone over two years old may be eligible if they either:
+Anyone over two years old may be eligible if they:

 • Experience considerable difficulty whilst walking which may include severe psychological distress.
 For example, this could include conditions such as severe anxiety and agoraphobia.